 Yokawa is on the north of Todo and Saito and is a little further.
 It is connected by a trail through woods.
 If you are feeling adventurous, I would urge you to make this trail through the woods, where you can admire the Chudo main hall which is built on wooden platform.

-As you walk along these trails, in the midst of lush greenery, you will come across many small buildings and temples, way-shrines tucked away in the middle of the forest in between the lush greens, bell towers, lecture halls and places for meditation.
+As I walked along these trails, in the midst of lush greenery, I came come across many small buildings and temples, way-shrines tucked away in the middle of the forest in between the lush greens, bell towers, lecture halls and places for meditation.
 All these buildings are well-connected with stone-paved steps and trails with stone-lanterns along the way.

 One can imagine the beauty of the lighted lanterns in the evening or when in the dark – perhaps it is to light the path the monks once took before they entered the deep forest.
 It was pretty.

-Walking around in my own thoughts and taking-in the serenity and calmness of the mountain, I was drawn to the sound of the bell.
+I spent some time walking around, lost in the moment of my own thoughts, taking-in the serenity and calmness of the mountain when I heard the bell.

 I followed the sound and came to a huge bell where tourists were queuing-up to ring it.
 Every temple seems to have one of these but the bell at Enryakuji is huge, perhaps to signify its importance.

 The bell has a huge wooden rod made from a log.
 The log is used to ring the bell.
 The bell is rung by a Buddhist faithful when entering a temple or when answering a call to worship.
 The bell symbolises wisdom and compassion which Buddhist believers and practitioners recognise as being the path to enlightenment.
 This particular site was very popular and to take a “tourist-free” photo was difficult!.